 Before we jump right in to where to buy upholstery foam, let's chat for a second about foam density.

 What is high density upholstery foam and what is good foam density?

 High density upholstery foam has a stronger cell or foam structure.
 Basically, the higher the density, the longer the foam will last in your home.
 It doesn't mean that the foam is firmer, it's more about how it's made.

 I found a really great chart on foam firmness and a much better explanation of how to choose good foam densities in general.

 Now, that you know more about that, here's where I've ended up when purchasing foam upholstery pieces.

 Home Depot is my go to place for purchasing upholstery foam!

 I've bought most of my foam padding at Home Depot.
 They have a 3 inch pad (ship to store for FREE pickup!) that is 72 inches long by 24 inches wide.
 Get this... its just over $25!
 Seriously, that's the best deal ever on cheap upholstery foam!

-I’ll link a few foam padding options at Home Depot for you.
+I'll link a few other foam padding options at Home Depot for you.
 I did just see that they have a new-to-me product, Future Foam 3-inch High Density foam.
-Of course, it’s much higher in price than their other products, but it might be something to check out if you are looking for foam to use in cushions that you are going to sit on for a few hours each day.
+It looks like it's a thicker cushion foam than the one that I've bought before.
+Of course, it's much higher in price than their other products, but it might be something to check out if you are looking for foam to use in cushions that you are going to sit on for a few hours each day.